 Is Composite Decking a Structural Material?

 When you can legally use composite for joists and handrails then it will be deemed structural materials.
-Most composite hand-rails are not Building Code Legal.
-Most composite manufacturers advise creating a frame that has the joists about 12” apart, rather than the typical 16” since the materials will tend to sag under its own weight.
+Most composite handrails are not Building Code Legal.
+Most composite manufacturers advise creating a frame that has the joists about 12” apart, rather than the typical 16” since the materials will tend to sag under their own weight.

 We get numerous people asking for composite pergolas.
 Since we can’t fasten to it, or span more than a couple of feet without deflection, designing a pergola is a challenge we just don’t see as worthwhile.

 Vinyl Decking (without wood pulp—Virgin Vinyl Composite Decking)

 Virgin vinyl decking seems durable and long-lasting.
 One of our builders says he decides which composite is good by laying it on something solid, hanging a 3” corner off the edge, and giving it a good whack with a hammer.
 If it shatters off—Don’t use it.
 He sticks to Virgin Vinyl products and has had good luck.
 (EON by CPI is not Virgin Vinyl, we would suggest it is a PVC product classed with plastic patio furniture)

 Virgin Vinyl decking does expand and contract a great deal and this needs to be accommodated by using different methods for fastening and leaving tolerances (spaces) to allow expansion based on temperature.
 A variance of about 150 degrees F should be standard in North America, which means up to 2 or 3“ of expansion should be expected with some products for a 20′ piece of decking.
 Most builders cut the material into shorter pieces so that this expansion is easier to hide.

 Many builders claim that vinyl fencing has improved over the years.
 Here are some photos of vinyl composite fencing failures.
 UV breaks down PVC.
 Spray paint will be nearly impossible to remove.